 Use the following guidelines to determine the appropriate setting for the write buffer:

 - Identify the amount of data to be uploaded in Storage Gateway.
 If a large amount of data is uploaded, the Storage Gateway write buffer can reach its maximum size.
 Exceeding the write buffer leads to I/O failure as the file system cache has no space available.
-If you can regulate data ingest, the file system cache space can be increased and I/O failure can be avoided.
-You can regulate I/O by pausing after a certain amount of data is ingested or by allowing the uploads to complete periodically before ingesting more data.
-For example, you could use this approach for backup/cron jobs when the file system cache space is less than the amount of data to be ingested.
+If you can regulate data ingestion, you can increase the file system cache space and avoid I/O failure.
+You can regulate I/O by pausing after a certain amount of data is ingested or by periodically allowing uploads to complete before ingesting more data.
+For example, you can use this approach for backup/cron jobs when the file system cache space is less than the amount of data to be ingested.

-- Calculate the amount of data that is ingested on any typical day or a week in Storage Gateway.
+- Calculate the amount of data that is ingested on any typical day or week in Storage Gateway.
 Also, calculate the amount of data that is ingested over a time period, based on the available bandwidth or historical data.
-Ensure that the difference between these calculations do not exceed the write buffer size.
+Ensure that the difference between these calculations does not exceed the write buffer size.

-- If your application can handle I/O failure and then resume writing data, consider setting the cache size to the amount of data that you’d like that application to tolerate before the cache space can be reclaimed.
+- Some applications can handle I/O failure, and then resume writing data.
+In this case, consider setting the cache size to the amount of data that you’d like the application to tolerate before the cache space can be reclaimed.

 As stated earlier, you want to avoid completely filling the file system cache.
 The write buffer grows by the difference between the ingest rate and the upload rate.
 The file system cache size must be larger than the read cache plus the total number of bytes buffered at any point during the job.
 If you have workloads that upload large amounts of data in parallel, you can use the following equation to determine the amount of space needed by the write buffer.